 Former Representative from Missouri’s 8th District

 See Also: Bioguide

-Our unique analysis of the bills Emerson sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Emerson sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Emerson is shown as a purple triangle. (analysis methodology)

 Some of Emerson’s most recently sponsored bills include...

 - H.R.
 2493 (104th): Food for Peace Reauthorization Act of 1995